GuillaumeLorel/f1-dashboard/README.md

 - **Dynamic Dashboard**: Track the real-time performance of your favorite drivers and teams.
 - **Detailed Statistics**: Dive into comprehensive statistics on past and current races.
-- **Dark/Light mode**: Enjoy a dark and ligth mode build with TailwindCSS.
+- **Dark/Light mode**: Enjoy a dark and light mode build with TailwindCSS.

 ## Coming Soon 🚧